 The Transition Curriculum is specifically designed to support each pupil's re-engagement with group-based learning and assess the impact of the last few months both on their academic progress and on their well-being.
-The intention is that the Transition Curriculum is sufficiently distracting from the shock and change that we have all witnessed recently, to support pupils to re-focus on their interests, their potential and their future.
+The intention is that the Transition Curriculum is to support pupils to re-focus on their interests, their potential, and their future.

-In order to achieve this, we have adopted a cross-curricular approach to the first two and a half weeks of school in September.
-The cross company timetables will be followed with an emphasis on English, DEAR and Maths, but the remainder of each day will be a fusion of subject content delivered through key projects and enrichment activities.
+To achieve this, we have adopted a cross-curricular approach to the first two and a half weeks of school in September.
+The cross-company timetables will be followed with an emphasis on English, DEAR and Maths, but the remainder of each day will be a fusion of subject content delivered through key projects and enrichment activities.
 For example, from week one, all pupils will be supported to prepare for their school's Leadership Week in October.
+This will require them to work on:

+- speaking & listening

+- > presentations using Office applications on their laptops

+- > writing for specific audiences and for persuasion

+- budget management

+- > British Values

+- > PSHE

+- graphic art for posters/fliers

+- goal setting

+- > reflection

-This will require them to work on: speaking & listening; presentations using Office applications on their laptops; writing for specific audiences and for persuasion; budget management; British Values; PSHE; graphic art for posters/fliers etc.; goal-setting; reflection; motivation techniques and identifying strengths in themselves and others, to name just a few.
+- motivation techniques and identifying strengths in themselves and others, to name just a few.